DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 our actions today have on the climate of tomorrow.
-However, an implication of computer-based research is that findings and data can only be reproduced, understood, and validated if the software that was used in the research process is sustained and their functionality maintained.
+However, an implication of computer-based research is that findings and data can only be reproduced, understood, and validated if the software that was used in the research process is available and maintained.
 At the same time, sustaining research software, and in particular open research software, comes with a number of challenges.
 Commercial